Bairagi Kainla

 Til Bikram Nembang Limbu, professionally known as Bairagi Kainla or Bairagi Kaila, is a Nepalese poet and litterateur.
 He has served as Chancellor of the Nepal Academy from 2009 (2066 BS) to 2013 (2070 BS).
 Part of his significant literary struggle was the Tesro Aayam (Third Dimension) movement.
-During the early 1960s, he with Ishwor Ballav and Indra Bahadur Rai searched unexplored realms of Nepali literature and added a new dimension – the third dimension – to Nepalese literature.
+During the early 1960s, he, along with Ishwor Ballav and Indra Bahadur Rai, searched unexplored realms of Nepali literature and added a new dimension – the third dimension – to Nepalese literature.

 He is currently working in the field of Folklore of Limbu ethnic people of Eastern Nepal.
-He is also working to promote the culture, language and literature of the minor community, nationalities and indigenous people of Nepal.
+He is also working to promote the culture, language and literature of the minor communities, nationalities and indigenous people of Nepal.
 Bairagi Kainla was nominated as a member of the Royal Nepal Academy in 1990.

 Early life and education

 Bairagi Kainla was born in 1939 and learnt his first letters at home.
 He was taught by local teachers.
 He lived in a joint family and his father had six wives.
 Kainla's father was quite ahead of his times.
 He was liberal enough to send him to study Science in Darjeeling.
 But more than formal studies, Kainla became busy in literary programmes.

 In Darjeeling, Kainla met Indra Bahadur Rai and Ishwar Ballav in college whose encouragement became pivotal in shaping his poet-personality.
 These trio's incessant debates on writing incited the publishing of their magazine titled Phool Paat Patkar where they published poetry, essays and short stories.

 Born in joint family, Kainla grew up with eight brothers and six sisters.
-Always having someone around him was the best part of being grown up in big family, Kainla remembers.
+Always having someone around him was the best part of having grown up in big family, Kainla remembers.
 He also remembers that the sad part of big family was that the women in the family had to wake up around four o'clock in the morning and start their daily chores.

 He recalls that his father was among the first of Limbu to emphasize education and he had sent his children far away from home for further studies.
-His father had also published the first Limbu lyrical poetry Kirat Mikhan Samlo (Kirat Jagaran Geet) which was later translated to Devnagari by Kainla in 2038 BS.
+His father had also published the first Limbu lyrical poetry Kirat Mikhan Samlo (Kirat Jagaran Geet) which was later transliterated to Devanagari by Kainla in 2038 BS.